Diversity, Inclusion and Belonging

 Accessibility

-The Accessibility Employee Resource Group works to strengthen BCLC's inclusive culture, belonging and empowerment; support the development of barrier-free processes; improve the employee experience for differently abled people; and identify areas for improvement.
+The Accessibility Employee Resource Group works to strengthen BCLC's inclusive culture, belonging and empowerment; support the development of barrier-free processes; improve the employee experience for people with disabilities; and identify areas for improvement.
 More than half of the group's membership is comprised of individuals who self-identify with diverse abilities.

 Indigenous & Allies

-The Indigenous Employee Resource Group is dedicated to providing advice on promoting awareness around education, collaboration and knowledge sharing with respect to Indigenous peoples and their history and culture, as well as identifying career growth and mentorships opportunities for current and future Indigenous employees.
+The Indigenous Employee Resource Group advises us on promoting awareness around education, collaboration and knowledge sharing with respect to Indigenous peoples and their history and culture, as well as identifying career growth and mentorships opportunities for current and future Indigenous employees.

-In recognition of our diverse workforce, BCLC has introduced a program offering employees the flexibility to substitute up to six BCLC-observed statutory holidays in a calendar year for other days that have personal, cultural or religious significance to them.
+At BCLC, we recognize and celebrate the diversity of our teams.
+That’s why we have a program that gives employees the flexibility to substitute up to six BCLC-observed statutory holidays each year for days that hold personal, cultural or religious significance.

-One exception to the substitution options is the National Day for Truth and Reconciliation.
-In line with our commitment to lasting and meaningful reconciliation, this day must be observed by all employees on September 30 of each year.
+One exception is National Day for Truth and Reconciliation.
+In keeping with our commitment to meaningful and lasting reconciliation, we observe this day together on September 30 to honour the children who never returned home and Survivors of residential schools, as well as their families and communities.

 Understanding our diversity

-In 2021, we launched our first-ever voluntary survey to get a better understanding of the demographics of our workforce.
-This information will help us to identify gaps and opportunities to adjust our policies, programs, physical workspaces and communications in order to be more inclusive for everyone.
+To build a truly inclusive workplace, we need to listen and learn so that we can be stronger together.
+In 2021, we launched our first-ever voluntary workforce survey to better understand our employees’ diverse backgrounds and experiences.
+This insight helps us identify opportunities to improve our policies, programs, workspaces, and communications — ensuring they reflect and support everyone at BCLC.
 By surveying for our demographics annually, we can measure our progress over time and ensure our programs continue to serve the evolving workforce.

 Our commitments